Armistice of Cassibile: Background

 The appointment of Badoglio did not change the position of Italy as Germany's ally in the war.
 However, many channels sought a peace treaty with the Allies.
 Meanwhile, Adolf Hitler sent several divisions south of the Alps, officially to help defend Italy from Allied landings but really to control the country.

 Three Italian generals (including Brigade General Giuseppe Castellano) were separately sent to Lisbon to contact Allied diplomats.
 However, to open the proceedings, the Allies had to determine who was the most authoritative envoy, and the three generals had started to quarrel about who had the highest authority.
-In the end, Castellano was admitted to speak with the Allies to set the conditions for the surrender of Italy.
-Among the representatives of the Allies were the British Ambassador to Portugal, Sir Ronald Hugh Campbell, and two generals sent by Dwight Eisenhower: the American Walter Bedell Smith (Eisenhower's chief of staff) and the British Kenneth Strong (assistant chief of staff for intelligence).
+In the end, Castellano was admitted to speak with the Allies at the British Embassy to set the conditions for the armistice of Italy.
+Among the representatives of the Allies were the British Ambassador to Portugal, Sir Ronald Hugh Campbell, and two senior officers sent by Dwight Eisenhower: major-general Walter Bedell Smith (US Army, Eisenhower's chief of staff) and brigadier Kenneth Strong (British Army, Eisenhower's assistant chief of staff for intelligence).

 On 27 August, General Castellano returned to Italy and, three days later, briefed Badoglio about the Allied request for a meeting to be held in Sicily, which had been suggested by the British Ambassador to the Vatican.

 To ease communication between the Allies and the Italian government, a captured British Special Operations Executive (SOE) agent, Dick Mallaby, was released from Verona Prison and secretly moved to the Quirinale.
 It was vital for the Germans to remain ignorant of any suggestion of Italian surrender, and the SOE was the most secure method under the circumstances.

 Terms

-Badoglio still considered it possible to gain favorable conditions in exchange for the surrender.
+Badoglio still considered it possible to gain favourable conditions in exchange for the surrender.
 He ordered Castellano to insist that any surrender of Italy be conditioned on a landing of Allied troops on the Italian mainland.
 The Allies held only Sicily and some minor islands.

 On 31 August, Brigade General Castellano reached Termini Imerese, in Sicily, by plane and was transferred to Cassibile, a town near Syracuse.
 It soon became evident that the two sides in the negotiations had adopted somewhat distant positions.
 Castellano pressed the request for the Italian territory to be defended from the inevitable reaction of the German Wehrmacht against Italy after the signing.
 In return, he received only vague promises, including launching a parachute division over Rome.
 Moreover, the actions were to be conducted contemporaneously with the signing, not to precede it, as the Italians had wanted.

 The following day, Castellano was received by Badoglio and his entourage.
 Italy's Foreign Minister, Raffaele Guariglia, declared that the Allied conditions were to be accepted.
 Other generals, such as Giacomo Carboni, maintained that the Army Corps deployed around Rome was insufficient to protect the city because of the lack of fuel and ammunition and that the armistice had to be postponed.
 Badoglio did not pronounce himself in the meeting.
 In the afternoon, he appeared before the King, who decided to accept the armistice conditions.